Los Angeles Memorial Coliseum: Civic events

 On June 17, 2009, the Coliseum was the terminus for the Los Angeles Lakers' 2009 NBA championship victory parade.
 A crowd of over 90,000 attended the festivities, in addition to the throngs of supporters who lined the 2 mi parade route.
 The Coliseum peristyle was redesigned in purple and gold regalia to commemorate the team, and the Lakers' court was transported from Staples Center to the Coliseum field to act as the stage.
-Past parades had ended at Staples Center, but due to the newly constructed L.A.
-Live complex, space was limited around the arena.